Cross Road Blues: Elmore James versions

 American blues singer and guitarist Elmore James, who popularized Robert Johnson's "Dust My Broom", recorded two variations on "Cross Road Blues".
-Both titled "Standing at the Crossroads", they feature James' trademark "Dust My Broom" amplified slide-guitar figure and a backing ensemble.
-James' lyrics focus on the lost-love aspect of the song:
+Author James Perone describes James' adaptation as "perhaps the most substantial post-Johnson recording [of a Johnson song] before the 1960s".
+Both titled "Standing at the Crossroads", they feature James' trademark "Dust My Broom" amplified slide-guitar figure and a backing ensemble; the lyrics focus on the lost-love aspect of the song:

 James first recorded the song in August 1954 at Modern Records' new studio in Culver City, California.
 Maxwell Davis supervised the session and a group of professional studio musicians provided the backup.
 The song was produced in a newer style that Modern used successfully for B.B.
-King and James' slide guitar was placed further back in the mix.
+King, and James' slide guitar was placed further back in the mix.
 Flair Records, another of the Bihari brothers' Modern labels, released the single, backed with "Sunny Land".
 The song became a regional hit, but did not reach the national charts.
-Labels associated with Modern included "Standing at the Crossroads" on several James compilation albums, such as Blues After Hours (Crown), The Blues in My Heart – The Rhythm in My Soul (Custom Records), and Original Folk Blues (Kent Records).
+Releases associated with Modern included "Standing at the Crossroads" on several James compilation albums, such as Blues After Hours (Crown), The Blues in My Heart – The Rhythm in My Soul (Custom Records), and Original Folk Blues (Kent Records).